tmastny/website2/content/projects/napkin-math/p3/_index.md

 So in total:
 * sequentially reading 32 MB: 3.2 ms
 * hash is insignificant additional time
-* 200 ms for each random jump into the hash table
+* 200 ms for all the random jump into the hash table
 * total: 203.2 ms

 Still managable!
 No longer "instant", but humans tolerate it.